jmjeong/alfred-extension/bookmark/README-en.md

 - Search bookmark
 - Delete bookmark
 - Assign [private], [star] attribute in bookmark
-  - You can narrow the search space using this property
+  - You can narrow the search space using this attribute
 - Several sort options
   - launch count
   - accessed